cdervis/Polly2D/README.md

 In short, it provides every audiovisual aspect necessary to comfortably make a 2D game using a pure C++, code-only approach.

+> [!NOTE]
+> Polly is currently in early development.
+Some things might be broken, not documented and many things change frequently.
+> Feedback is very much appreciated.

 ```cpp
 #include <Polly.hpp>